MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authz-role-entra-id.md

 # Enable your Java Spring Boot web app to restrict access to routes using app roles with the Microsoft identity platform

-This sample demonstrates a Java Spring Boot web app that uses the [Azure AD Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-starter-active-directory) for authentication, authorization, and token acquisition with the [OpenID Connect](https://learn.microsoft.com/entra/identity-platform/v2-protocols-oidc) protocol to sign in users, and restricts access to some routes using [**Azure AD Application Roles (app roles)**](https://learn.microsoft.com/entra/identity-platform/howto-add-app-roles-in-apps) for authorization.
+This sample demonstrates a Java Spring Boot web app that uses the [Microsoft Entra ID Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/spring/spring-cloud-azure-starter-active-directory) for authentication, authorization, and token acquisition with the [OpenID Connect](https://learn.microsoft.com/entra/identity-platform/v2-protocols-oidc) protocol to sign in users, and restricts access to some routes using [**Microsoft Entra ID Application Roles (app roles)**](https://learn.microsoft.com/entra/identity-platform/howto-add-app-roles-in-apps) for authorization.

 App roles, along with Security groups are popular means to implement authorization.
 Using Role-based Access Control (RBAC) with Application Roles and Role Claims, developers can securely enforce authorization policies with minimal effort on their part.
-Another approach is to use Azure AD Groups and Group Claims.
-Azure AD Groups and Application Roles are by no means mutually exclusive; they can be used in tandem to provide even finer grained access control.
+Another approach is to use Microsoft Entra ID Groups and Group Claims.
+Microsoft Entra ID Groups and Application Roles are by no means mutually exclusive; they can be used in tandem to provide even finer grained access control.

-A Microsoft Identity Platform Office Hours session covered Azure AD App roles and security groups, featuring a similar scenario.
+A Microsoft Identity Platform Office Hours session covered Microsoft Entra ID App roles and security groups, featuring a similar scenario.
 A recording of the session is provided in this video [Using Security Groups and Application Roles in your apps](https://www.youtube.com/watch?v=LRoc-na27l0)

-For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).
+For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](http://go.microsoft.com/fwlink/?LinkId=394414).

 ![Overview](./media/topology-spring.png)

 ## Scenario

-1. This Java Spring MVC web app leverages the **Azure AD Spring Boot Starter client library for Java** to sign in a user and obtain an [ID Token](https://learn.microsoft.com/entra/identity-platform/id-tokens) from **Azure AD**.
+1. This Java Spring MVC web app leverages the **Microsoft Entra ID Spring Boot Starter client library for Java** to sign in a user and obtain an [ID Token](https://learn.microsoft.com/entra/identity-platform/id-tokens) from **Microsoft Entra ID**.
 1. The **ID Token** token contains the **roles** claim.
 The application inspects the value of this claim to determine which pages the user is authorized to access.

 This kind of authorization is implemented using role-based access control (RBAC).
 When using RBAC, an administrator grants permissions to roles, not to individual users or groups.
 The administrator can then assign roles to different users and groups to control who has then access to certain content and functionality.